The Science Behind Yellow Pit Stains

 The solution?

-Ditch the aluminum.
-We *happen* to know of a great aluminum-free deodorant that won't cause yellow staining on clothing.
-Hello Curie, goodbye golden pits.
+Ditch the aluminum and detox those pits!
+We *happen* to know of a great clean deodorant that won't cause yellow staining on clothing and an Armpit Detox Mask to help with the transition.
+Hello Curie, goodbye golden pits 😊

-If you have a favorite shirt with yellow stains you want to salvage, Brittany Natale over at Popsugar, gave a great recommendation in her recent article on the topic.
-She recommends mixing 1/2 cup of hydrogen peroxide with five teaspoons of baking soda and a quarter cup of water.
-She also recommends swapping your antiperspirant out for Curie Sensitive Skin Deodorant (thanks Brittany!).
+If you have a favorite shirt with yellow stains you want to salvage, Brittany Natale over at Popsugar, gave a great recommendation in her article on the topic.
+She recommends mixing 1/2 cup of hydrogen peroxide with five teaspoons of baking soda, and a quarter cup of water.

 Do you have any other tips on removing or preventing yellow armpit stains?
 Let us know in the comments below!